An Achievable Rate Region for 3-User Classical Quantum Broadcast Channel via Coset Codes: New Inner Bound to the Capacity Region of the CQBC using Coset Codes

-To analyze the four user CQMAC, we adopt Sen's \cite{202103SAD_Sen} technique of \textit{tilting, smoothing, and augmentation}.
+To analyze the 4$-$CQMAC, we adopt Sen's \cite{202103SAD_Sen} technique of \textit{tilting, smoothing, and augmentation}.
 In this setting, there are $15=2^4-1$ possible error events, each corresponding to a different subspace, and these subspaces can overlap in a nontrivial way.
 Sen's \cite{202103SAD_Sen} idea is to enlarge the space so that we can tilt each error subspace in an orthogonal direction and increase their separation.
 We also augment the space to ensure the smoothness property of the states obtained by averaging.
 Following this approach, we define $14=(2^4-1)-1$ tilting maps, one for each error subspace except the last, where all four messages $\ulinem \define (m_1,m_2,m_3,m_4)$ are wrong and remains untilted.
 We also define an additional tilting map for the quantum state itself, which tilts the state slightly in all directions.
 This tilting map should be chosen carefully so that the tilted state remains close to the original state in $\mathbb{L}_1$ norm and satisfies the required smoothing properties, that is, the difference between the average of the original state and the average of the tilted state\footnote{When we say `average of $\cdots$' we mean the expectation of the tilted state over the random codebook.} is small.
 In what follows, we present this approach in detail.
 First, we define the new enlarged and augmented space.
 Next, we define the tilting maps.
 Then, we define the tilted state and state how close it remains to the original state.
-Finally, we describe the tilted subspace and construct the final POVM, which can simultaneously decode all messages.
+Finally, we describe the tilted subspace and construct the final POVM, which can simultaneously decode all messages. {\begin{Notation} In the rest of this proof, $S$ \footnote{Throughout the remaining part of the proof, $S \subseteq [4]$ will denote a generic non-empty subset of $\{1,2,3,4\}$.
+We alert the reader to distinguish $S$ from the $S_{ij}$ that appears in the rates (see Fig.~\ref{Fig:FigCodeStructureCQBC(StepI)}).
+The latter quantity always appears with a subscript, while the former never appears with a subscript.} will always refer to a \textbf{nonempty} subset of $[4]$.
+The following objects are defined for nonempty subset of $S$. \end{Notation} }

 Consider four auxiliary finite sets $\CalD_{i}$ for $i \in [4]$ along with corresponding four auxiliary Hilbert spaces ${\CalD_{i}}$ of dimension $|\CalD_{i}|$ for each $i \in [4]$.\footnote{$\CalD_{i}$ denotes both the finite set and the corresponding auxiliary Hilbert space.
 The specific reference will be clear from context.} Define the extended space $\CalH_{Y}^{e}$ as follows